Set up sign-in with an Azure Active Directory account using custom policies in Azure Active Directory B2C

 Communication with Azure AD B2C occurs through an application that you register in your B2C tenant.
 This section lists optional steps you can complete to create a test application if you haven't already done so.

-To register an application in your Azure AD B2C tenant, you can use the current Applications experience, or our new unified App registrations (Preview) experience.
+To register an application in your Azure AD B2C tenant, you can use our new unified App registrations experience or our legacy Applications (Legacy) experience.
 Learn more about the new experience.

 - Sign in to the Azure portal.